 This was the first walk I had done all year where I started absolutely convinced that I would meet no-one.
 I was right!
 Once Cautley Spout had receded in to the distance I was on my own.
-Not strictly true as the wild ponies were in evidence, sheep were on the fells and the farmyards at Adamthwaite and Narthwaite had clearly been the recent residence of large numbers of cows.
+Not strictly true as the wild ponies were in evidence.
+In addition sheep were flooding the fellside and the farmyards at Adamthwaite and Narthwaite had clearly been the recent residence of large numbers of cows.

 After rains the river crossing is difficult below Narthwaite (wet feet minimum) and the detour is via the inconvenient farm road.
 Best to leave this walk for dryer conditions.

-If you feel a need to climb lonely Wandale Hill access it from directly north.
-It is a higher start, the ground is dryer and there are no walls in the way.
+If you feel a need to climb lonely Wandale Hill access it from directly north of the summit.
+It is a higher start, the ground tends to be dryer and there are no walls in the way.
+The summit is marked by a small cairn with excellent views.

 Your email address will not be published.
 Required fields are marked *